BONS-AI-VCA-AMC/Robustness/README.md

 python create_robustness_set.py 'path/to/testset/images' path_masks='path/to/testset/Masks'  max_level=5, min_level=1 nb_iterations=5 include_compression=True
 ```
 include the paths to masks if there are present. *nb_iterations* denotes the number of iterations the original test set is looped over.
 In the original paper, the test set was corrupted a total of 5 times.
-The robustness after waiting for a while corrupted images can be found in the 'robustness test set' folder.
+After waiting for a while the corrupted images can be found in the 'robustness test set' folder.

 ![FIG 5.](Images/R5T.png)
 **Fig 4.** *Random examples included in the robustness test set.*